Abdirahman101/DevOps-Learning---Terraform/README.md

 ## ⚙️ Terraform Commands Explained

-> Document what each Terraform command does, with your own comments for revision.
+> Document what each Terraform command does

 - `terraform init`
-  Initializes a Terraform working directory, downloading required provider plugins and preparing the backend.
+  Initialises a Terraform working directory, downloading required provider plugins and preparing the backend.

 - `terraform validate`
   Validates your configuration files for syntax correctness.